 We often embark on our journey amidst fanfare and congratulations.
 Then the harsh reality of the everyday grind sets in.
 Next come trials and unexpected road hazards.
 No sooner is a child born with serious medical problems than you lose your job.
 A model child turns into a rebellious teen who rejects all of your values, including your faith.

 If we are honest, most of us notice butterflies flying inside our stomachs amidst such circumstances.
 Sometimes we backtrack or even abandon the journey entirely.

 Does trust mean immunity from feelings of fear and discouragement?
 No. Jesus himself experienced anguish and dread in the Garden of Gethsemane.
 But notice that he was not deterred by it.
 He did not hesitate or falter as Peter did and as we often do.

 Courage only is manifested in the face of danger.
 If there is no danger, no threat, no trial, then there is no possibility of courage.
 Mature faith means believing more in what you can’t see than in the terrifying things you can see.
 It means keeping the eyes of your heart fixed on the master of the wind and waves even as you feel the spray in your face.

 The most frequently repeated phrase in the gospels is “Do not be afraid!”
 The Lord is not speaking to our emotions here, since you can’t command emotions.
 He is speaking to our will.
 We must make a conscious decision not to allow fear to paralyze us.

-This post on Jesus and Peter walking on the water and the Lord’s command “do not be afraid” teaches us much about fear and faith.
+This post on Jesus and Peter walking on the water explores the the Lord’s command to “fear not” or “do not be afraid” and teaches us much about fear, trials and mature faith.
 It is offered as a reflection upon the readings for the nineteenth (19th) Sunday in Ordinary Time, liturgical cycle A (1 Kings 19:9, 11-13, Psalm 85, Romans 9:1-5; Matthew 14:22-33).